-Assuming normal weather conditions return and drought restrictions are lifted, Cal Water's baseline demand forecasting models indicate that District demand could rebound to 196 GPCD by 2020 without continued investment in conservation.
+Assuming normal weather conditions return and drought restrictions are lifted, Cal Water's baseline demand forecasting models indicate that District demand could rebound to 205 GPCD by 2020 without continued investment in conservation.
 The baseline demand forecast adjusts future predicted demand for expected water savings from plumbing codes and appliance standards as well as water rate and income effects, but excludes water savings from future implementation of District conservation programs.
 This is done so that the amount of additional needed water savings from District conservation programs can be estimated.
-While predicted baseline demand in 2020 is below its legislated per capita water use target of 198 GPCD this is not guaranteed and there is virtually no margin for error.
+This forecast suggests the District would not meet its legislated per capita water use target of 173 GPCD and therefore would be out of compliance with SB X7-7 unless additional conservation is realized.

+This is not a certainty, of course.
 Forecasts are informed predictions of an uncertain future.
 As part of its planning process, Cal Water scored each of its districts in terms of SB X7-7 noncompliance risk, as illustrated in Figure 6.
 A district was scored "LOW" if its forecast GPCD was more than 10 percent below its target GPCD.
 It was scored "HIGH" if its forecast GPCD was more than 10 percent above its target GPCD.
 And it was scored "MEDIUM" if its forecast GPCD was within 10 percent of its target GPCD.
 The exceedence threshold of +/-10 percent differentiating "LOW" from "HIGH" was used to account for possible forecast error in the district's baseline demand forecasts.
-Noncompliance risk for the Visalia District was scored "MEDIUM" because predicted 2020 demand of 196 GPCD is within 10 percent of its legislated target demand of 198 GPCD.
+Noncompliance risk for the Dominguez District was scored "HIGH" because predicted

+2020 demand of 205 GPCD is more than 10 percent above its legislated target demand of 173 GPCD.